laanp/Icarus_Mods/README.md

 - Workshop MXC Furnace has been modified (smelts faster than the electric furnace, and can be portable, not affected by weather)
 - Dropship cargo and Loadout slots increase from 15 - 30
 - Bigger slot sizes for benches, fireplace, firepit, campfire, furnaces, wood cupboard, fridge, freezer etc.
+- Inhibits ice from being placed in the Deep Freeze, and therefore stops ice from forming in the Deep Freeze.
 - High durability (10M) for workshop items (Knife, Axe) as well as Titanium Pickaxe & Larkwell Bow along with some extra stats on these items.
 - High durability on wooden torch (only need one for the entire game!)
 - Water Pump with lower power requirements (500) and high water output (5000) - No need for additional pump
 - Biofuel Generator and Water wheel with high power output (50k) - More than enough for all your power needs
+- Water wheels no longer accumulate junk.
 - Larkwell Bow Standard arrow bundle from workshop - when consumed will yield 100000 arrows - weight = 0, in (1) slot
 - "Mass Dampener Module" - suit module from workshop adjusted to 50% speed boost
 - "Pete's Resource Killer Module" - Workshop Animal Healthbar module revised - suit module from workshop to 1-hit resources (trees, ores, rocks)